-The MWC has three Emeritus Principal Investigators who were all founding members of the centre and have a wealth of experience in managing large collaborative research programmes.
+The MWC has four Emeritus Principal Investigators who were all founding members of the centre and have a wealth of experience in managing large collaborative research programmes.
 They are recognised internationally as leaders in their respective fields.

 Emeritus Principal Investigators